SungJooK/SungJooK.github.io/_pages/Research.md

   * Presented at Informs Annual Meeting (2023,2024)
   * Presented at POMS Annual Conference (2024)

-* How the Compensation Plan of a Multilevel Marketing Firm Impacts Sales Agent Effort and Performance: The Role of Boundary Looking
+* To Sell or to Buy?
+A Structural Analysis of Multi-Level Marketing Compensation
-  * with Wreeto Kar, S. Siddarth, and Byungyeon Kim
+  * with Byungyeon Kim, Wreeto Kar, and S. Siddarth
   * In preparation for submitting to _Marketing Science_
-  * Presented at ISMS Marketing Science (2022)
+  * Presented at ISMS Marketing Science (2025)
-  * Invited to present at Korea University Brownbag seminar (2021)